OneMoreSummer/academic-kickstart/content/post/relative-age-effects-in-male-cricket-a-personal-assets-approach-to-explain-immediate-short-term-and-long-term-developmental-outcomes/index.md

   focal_point: Smart
   preview_only: false
 ---
-This is a longitudinal study (n=1800) of English male cricketers from Regional U15 thru to International with up to 20 years of data, using the Personal Assets Framework (PAF) to examine immediate, short-term and long term outcomes.
+This was a longitudinal study (n=1800) of English male cricketers from Regional U15 thru to International with up to 20 years of data, using the Personal Assets Framework (PAF) to examine immediate, short-term and long term outcomes.

 **Immediate Timescale (PAF):**